LeonKraim/Furi-Custom-Music-Mod/README.md

 https://github.com/LeonKraim/Furi-Custom-Music-Mod/releases

-Each release has 2 files:

-- FuriMusicMod.zip.
-The mod itself.
-  The install guide is below.
-- FuriMusicPackMaker.exe.
-The pack maker.
-  It has ffmpeg inside, so no separate ffmpeg install is needed.

 ## What You Need

 - The pack maker.
 It is one EXE file.
 - The game Furi on your computer.
   The pack maker reads the sound banks of the game to make the trigger list.
-- ffmpeg.exe.
-The pack maker uses it to export WAV files.
 - Your music track.
 It can be an MP3, OGG, WAV, or AIF file.

-NOTE: The pack maker finds ffmpeg automatically.
-If it cannot find ffmpeg, select the file with "Browse".
-NOTE: The pack maker finds the game folder automatically.
-The pack maker searches the folders above the EXE file for the file "Furi.exe".
-If the EXE is not inside or near the game folder, it cannot find the game.
-Then select the game folder with "Browse".

-## The Words in the Pack Maker

-- Trigger.
-It is one moment in the fight.
-  Examples: the start of the fight, a phase change, an attack sound.
-- Cue.
-It is one part of your song.
-- Pack.
-It is the folder with all the cues of one boss fight.

 ## Make a Pack